 4-year old classes are Monday through Friday from 8:00 – 3:00.
 Extended Day is available for Pre-K students.

 Children must be at least 3 or 4 years old by September 30 of the current school year to be eligible for their respective class.
 Students must be fully potty trained.
 Pull Ups are NOT allowed.

-For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director or call, 703.356.1508
+For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director, or call the Front Office at 703.356.1508.